 324 PASTORAL EPISTLES

+Professor Hodges

-Exegesis of 1, 2 Timothy and Titus, Students enrolling in this course may not take 632.
+Exegesis of 1, 2 Timothy and Titus.
+Students enrolling in this course may not take 632.

+Elective, spring semester, odd-numbered years.
+2 hours.

+Offered 1972-73.

-GENERAL EPISTLES
+325 GENERAL EPISTLES

+Professor Hodges

 Reading and exegesis of James, 1, 2 Peter, Jude.
 Students enrolling in this course may not take 140 or 633.

+Elective, fall semester, even-numbered years.
+2 hours.

+Offered 1972-73.

 326 JOHANNINE EPISTLES

+Professor Hodges

 An analytical exegesis of 1, 2 and 3 John, together with a serious consideration of the contribution of the epistles to Johannine critical problems.

-Elective, spring semester, even-numbered years, 2 hours.
+Elective, spring semester, even-numbered years.
+2 hours.

+Offered 1971-72.

 72 New Testament Literature

 327 THE REVELATION

+Professor Johnson

 Exegesis of the original text, with commentary prepared by the student on selected portions.

 Elective, spring semester, odd-numbered years.
 2 hours.

-Offered 1970-71.
+Offered 1972-73.